PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/130-glossary.md

 - Bond POLYX
 - Bond extra POLYX
-- Set the [Controller key](#controller) of the stash.
-If a separate controller key is not provided, the stash key is automatically made the controller.
+- Manage bonded funds directly.
+New bonds are always managed by the stash key itself; a separate [Controller key](#controller) is a legacy pattern only, retained for stashes bonded before this changed.

 ### Controller

 The controller key is used to manage bonded funds, vote with bonded funds, and perform similar on-chain actions.
-This key is not directly required by the operator node and should never be shared with it.
-It is recommended to use a [multisig](#multisig) address or a supported hardware wallet for the controller key.
-These keys can hold funds and directly control bonded funds, so they must be stored securely.
+New bonds no longer support setting a separate controller — the stash key itself is always the controller.
+A separate controller key is a legacy pattern retained only for stashes bonded before this change; calling `set_controller` on such a stash resets its controller back to the stash key, it can no longer be pointed at a different key.
+Where a legacy separate controller is still in use, it is recommended to use a [multisig](#multisig) address or a supported hardware wallet for it, since these keys can hold funds and directly control bonded funds.
 Consider the controller key a semi-cold wallet.

 Controller keys can: